A Feynman--Kac representation of a non-conservative and path-dependent nonlinear reaction-diffusion-advection system: Particle system and propagation of chaos

 are proved.
-We start with the measurability of \eqref{eq:prop_wellposed_PS}. $\mu_N^\xi $ is a measurable map from $\left(\Omega,\mathcal{F}\right)$ to $\left( \mathcal{P}\left(\mathcal{C}\right),\mathcal{B}\left( \mathcal{P}\left(\mathcal{C}\right) \right) \right)$ such that $\mu_N^{\xi}\in\mathcal{P}^2\left(\mathcal{C}\right)$ $\mathbb{P}$-a.s..
+We start with the measurability of \eqref{eq:prop_wellposed_PS}. $\mu_N^\xi $ is a measurable map from $\left(\Omega,\mathcal{F}\right)$ to $\left( \mathcal{P}\left(C \right),\mathcal{B}\mathcal{P}(C) \right)$ such that $\mu_N^{\xi}\in\mathcal{P}^2\left(C \right)$ $\mathbb{P}$-a.s..
 Moreover, for any $i\in\{1,...,N\}$, the map

 is also continuous.
-Since the map $(m,t,y)\mapsto u^m(t,y)$ is continuous by Proposition \ref{prop:stability_Feynman_Kac}, map \eqref{eq:prop_wellposed_PS}, being the composition of continuous functions, is also continuous, and therefore measurable.
+Since the map $(m,t,y)\mapsto u^m_K(t,y)$ is continuous (see Proposition \ref{prop:stability_Feynman_Kac}), the map \eqref{eq:prop_wellposed_PS}, being the composition of continuous functions, is also continuous, and therefore measurable.
 Furthermore, the drift is clearly adapted and then progressively measurable.